LouisH98/LouisH98.github.io/public/project-content/print-scheduler.md

 ![preferred](../project-images/print-scheduler/prefered-printer.png)

-We can then create a product out of these components
+We can then create a product out of these components.

 ![creating a product](../project-images/print-scheduler/create-product.gif)